Press "Enter" to skip to content

 About Us

 Hello!
-The Village Sun is a new online newspaper covering Greenwich Village, the East Village, the Lower East Side, Union Square, Soho, Hudson Square, Chelsea, Gramercy, Stuyvesant Town, Chinatown and beyond.
+The Village Sun is a daily online and monthly print newspaper covering Greenwich Village, the East Village, the Lower East Side, Union Square, Soho, Hudson Square, Chelsea, Gramercy, Stuyvesant Town, Chinatown and beyond.

 For 20 years, I was the editor of The Villager, an award-winning weekly print newspaper and online daily news site.
-Time flies when you’re having fun and doing what you love!
+I launched The Village Sun in October 2019.

-We set the bar high at The Villager, three times winning the coveted Stuart Dorman Award, given to the state’s best community weekly paper, in the New York Press Association’s annual Better Newspaper Contest.
+We set the bar high at The Villager when I was there, three times winning the coveted Stuart Dorman Award, given to the state’s best community weekly paper, in the New York Press Association’s annual Better Newspaper Contest.

-More than that, I feel that, at The Villager, we created a paper that really reflected the people, the culture, the spirit, the history and the passion of some of the greatest neighborhoods, with the greatest communities, in the world.
+More than winning awards, though, the idea of The Village Sun is to create a newspaper that really reflects the people, the culture, the spirit, the history and the passion of some of the greatest neighborhoods, with the greatest communities, in the world.

-Good writing and unique stories were always hallmarks of The Villager, and that will continue at The Village Sun.
-So will in-depth coverage, as in, reporting and fleshing out the story behind the story, telling readers what they want — and need — to know.
+We strive to feature both good writing and unique stories in The Village Sun.
+Also, in-depth coverage, as in, reporting and fleshing out the story behind the story, telling readers what they want — and need — to know.

-We won’t simply be filling our site with regurgitated press releases or police crime items that come in over the e-mail to “feed the beast,” as the saying goes.
+We don’t simply fill our site with regurgitated press releases or police crime items that come in over the e-mail to “feed the beast,” as the saying goes.

-Yes, while having a constantly updating online news site can be a good thing, we won’t sacrifice quality for quantity just to achieve some sort of ad- and numbers-driven “content churn.”
+Yes, while having a constantly updating online news site is a good thing — and readers want fresh news content — we won’t sacrifice quality for quantity just to achieve some sort of ad- and numbers-driven “content churn.”
 In other words, we won’t just be manically throwing content up online just to wrap ads around.

 Quality editorial content matters.

-And, no, you will not be reading here about the latest unaffordable Upper East Side real estate developments or absurdly far-flung Police Blotter items, like subway gropings in Inwood or bodega burglaries in Washington Heights.
-We’ll cover what we want, and where we want, but the Village and Downtown Manhattan community will remain the base.
+And, no, you won’t read here about the latest unaffordable Upper East Side real estate developments or absurdly far-flung Police Blotter items, like subway gropings in Inwood or bodega burglaries in Washington Heights.
+We cover what we want, and where we want, but the Village and Downtown Manhattan community remains the base.

-Basically, my goal in starting The Village Sun is to continue to provide the kind of quality local coverage that we did at The Villager during my tenure as editor there.
-We’ll report on the issues, events and people of importance in the community.
-We’ll cover things that interest us and make for a lively read.
+Basically, the goal of The Village Sun is to provide quality local coverage.
+We report on the issues, events and people of importance in the community.
+We cover things that interest us and make for a lively read.

-We will welcome advertisers — but will never be beholden to them.
-To help keep this new start-up newspaper publishing, we also will be accepting “sustaining donations.”
-But, to be clear, this will be a completely independent paper.
+We welcome advertisers — but are never be beholden to them.
+To help keep this start-up newspaper publishing, we also accept “sustaining donations.”
+(See the “Donate to The Village Sun” black button or the GoFundMe on thevillagesun.com.)
+But, to be clear, this is a completely independent paper.

-As always with the news, a great part of our success will hinge on the community’s support and engagement.
+As always with the news, a great part of our success hinges on the community’s support and engagement.
 Please, feel free to pitch your news tips and story ideas to us at news@thevillagesun.com.
 We want to hear from you!

-And if you are interested in contributing — whether writing or photographing — or helping with ad sales or more, let us know, as well.
+And if you are interested in contributing — whether writing or photographing — or working for us in ad sales, let us know, as well.

-Again, this will be an online newspaper — at least, initially, since that is just the easiest way to start up nowadays.
-Although we hope eventually to move into print, as well.
 Please enjoy the Web site, which we will constantly seek to improve — and don’t forget to click on the photos, many of which (if not most) will expand to larger size for better viewing.
 The captions are also more readable in this mode.
-Also on the paper’s look, much thanks to Alexandra Leff for her bright and eye-catching logo for The Village Sun.

-In an era of rampant media consolidation and homogenization, The Village Sun will be an independent voice, focused on authentic, relevant and interesting local coverage.
-We will strive to be an important part of the community’s culture, and to report on issues that make a difference in our readers’ neighborhoods — and in their lives.
+In an era of rampant media consolidation and homogenization, The Village Sun strives to be an independent voice, focused on authentic, relevant and interesting local coverage.
+We aim to be an important part of the community’s culture, and to report on issues that make a difference in our readers’ neighborhoods — and in their lives.

 Thank you for your support!